This Seattle to San Francisco road trip itinerary contains affiliate links.

 From The Mission, find your way to Market Street and follow it all the way to the waterfront.
 Here you’ll discover San Francisco’s historic warehouse district and its two stadiums: the Chase Center (basketball) and the city’s beloved Oracle Park (baseball).

 Home to San Francisco’s baseball team, The Giants, Oracle Park is worth at least walking by, if only to gawp at its giant Cocoa Cola bottle and baseball statues.
-For anyone hoping to see a little more, there are also tours available, beginning at $22 per adult.
+For anyone hoping to see a little more, there are also tours available.

 Tip: for those hoping to see a game, be warned, Oracle Park is said to be America’s most expensive ball ground – with tickets for a family of four costing over $400.
 Weekday games tend to be cheaper than those at the weekend.